Almost Nothing Wasted: How HBO & Rheaply Rewrote the Script for The Righteous Gemstones’ Series Wrap

 Still, a small fraction of the total decommissioned weight needed disposal because some items contained toxic materials, mixed materials, or branded intellectual property (IP) that required destruction.

-When nearly 500,000 pounds of wardrobes, lumber, props, and production gear are kept in use, not sent to landfill, the climate impact is tangible.
+When nearly 500,000 pounds of wardrobe, lumber, props, and production gear are kept in use, not sent to landfill, the climate impact is tangible.
 This project avoided an estimated 555 metric tons of embodied carbon (CO2e) by redirecting materials back into circulation instead of manufacturing new ones.
 That’s like skipping 1.4 million miles of car travel or planting 9,200 trees and letting them grow for a decade.
-On average, every kilogram of reused material offset 1.1 kg of CO2e.
+On average, every kilogram of reused material avoided 1.1 kg of CO2e.

 555 MTCO2E